 - Family history of depression or mental illness

-- Stress involved in caring for a newborn and managing new life changes
+- The stress involved in caring for a newborn and managing new life changes

 - Having a challenging baby who cries more than usual, is hard to comfort, or whose sleep and hunger needs are irregular and hard to predict